 How to get to Coron

-Coron is easily accessible from Cebu, Manila or El Nido.
-The domestic flights are the fastest and most comfortable option, but also the most expensive.
+Coron is easily accessible from Cebu, Manila, or El Nido.
+Domestic flights are the fastest and most comfortable option, but also the most expensive.
 Having experienced the ferries and the vans, I would definitely recommend paying extra to fly.

 A flight from Manila or Cebu takes around 1.5 hours to Busuanga Airport.
 A flight from El Nido takes about 40 minutes.
 Once you arrive at Busuanga Airport in Coron, you will then take a van to town.
 The van ride takes about 30 minutes.

 The cheapest and least comfortable way to get to Coron is by ferry and land transport.
 We booked the Montenegro ferry to El Nido and were terribly disappointed.
 The tickets cost PHP 1790 (around $35 USD) and the bumpy ride took 4 hours.
 If you have the budget, opt for flying.
 You’ll save plenty of time and patience 🙂